Winter's parting shot: Summer temps to snow chill in a day!

 - Unbelievable!
 Aucklanders go crazy over 'almost-like-snow' hailstorm - NZ Herald

-This morning hundreds of pupils were given a day off as heavy snow settled across the region, with Fairlie Primary School and Mackenzie College both closed due to the adverse weather.
+This morning thousands of pupils were given a day off as heavy snow settled across the region, with the Ministry of Education saying 22 schools and early childhood centres were closed due to the adverse weather.
+It included the aptly named Methven school, Our Lady of the Snows.

-With temperatures struggling to get above single digits, Timaru remains a chilly 1.6C at 9am.
+With temperatures struggling to get above single digits, Timaru was a chilly 1.6C at 9am.
 Yesterday it reached 22C.

-Likewise Christchurch, Dunedin, Queenstown and Invercargill are all shivering on 5C or lower.
+Likewise Christchurch, Dunedin, Queenstown and Invercargill shivered on 5C or lower.
+As the day progressed temperatures barely budged.

 Heavy snow warnings are in force for the rest of the day across Canterbury down to the south of the Rakaia River, with 20cm expected to fall above 500m.